What is Articulation?

 online.
 Select Transcript Evaluations

 then type in your course information.
 That’s all there is to evaluating your Maryland community college coursework!

-BCCC has signed joint enrollment and articulation agreements with the institutions listed below.
-The agreements ensure that students who complete their associate degree can transfer with full junior standing in their programs at the transfer institution.
+BCCC has signed memorandum of understanding (MOU) and articulation agreements with the institutions listed below.
+The articulation agreements ensure that students who complete their associate degree can transfer with full junior standing in their programs at the transfer institution.